-Raise Your Hand Texas has sponsored hundreds of principals across the state to attend the Harvard Graduate School of Education’s (HGSE) Principals’ Center.
-The center offers a variety of professional development programs designed to empower school leaders at all levels of experience and principals at the helm of different types of schools.
+Raise Your Hand Texas has sponsored nearly one thousand principals across the state to attend training at the Harvard Graduate School of Education’s (HGSE) Principals’ Center.
+The center offers a variety of professional development programs designed to empower and inspire school leaders.

 We recognize the critical role of human capital in building student achievement.
 Absent a higher salary structure for educators, the most powerful incentive to retain effective teachers is supportive leadership.
 Once principals return from their transformative summer at Cambridge, we work to continuously support and develop them professionally as part of our statewide network of school leaders.

 Principal alumni join the Raise Your Hand Texas Regional Leadership Collaborative which connects alumni in regional groups who visit each other’s campuses, conduct instructional rounds, share best practices, and problem-solve on current issues in education.
 Through these groups, principals are empowered to work together to create change at the campus and district levels.

 Raise Your Hand covers all travel, hotel stay, and tuition expenses, and provides a daily stipend for all principals selected.
 While at Cambridge, Raise Your Hand supports principals in networking, setting goals, and developing action plans for when they return to their campuses.
 The Raise Your Hand program director attends the program with the school leaders.
 Upon returning, the program director conducts campus visits throughout the year to share resources and give feedback on implementation of ideas and action plans from the Harvard institutes.
 Raise Your Hand’s marketing team sends out periodic digital newsletters, and also visits alumni on campus to capture personal stories about their week at Harvard.
 These leadership stories are told through the use of photos, videos, and other multimedia, and are published on our Stories page.